AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61845-fixes-500-error-for-requests-with-text-html-accept-header.md

 <u>Actual results</u>:

-A 500 error is returned, with the following error message in exception.log:
+A 500 error is returned, with the following error message in the `exception.log`:

 ```Magento\Framework\Webapi\Exception: Server cannot match any of the given Accept HTTP header media type(s) from the request: "text/html" with media types from the config of response renderer. in vendor/magento/framework/Webapi/Rest/Response/RendererFactory.php:84```